elastic/gradle-plugins/plugins/docker/base-image/README.md

 Multi project builds depend on the import task and the tag it creates, so multiple concurrent builds e.g. building different branches might result in crosstalk.

-A caching mirror, e.g. Artifactory setup is required to make the plugin work.
+A generic Artifactory repository is required to make the plugin work.
 Public mirrors typically remove package versions eagerly as newer versions become available, so there's no guarantee that the versions in the lockfile are still installable.
 On the bright side this setup also shields the builds from failures or connectivity issues with the public infrastructure.